Lewis Allen (director): Later career

+Andy Warhol Robot

+In 1981, Allen worked on a project with Andy Warhol and Peter Sellars that would create a traveling stage show with a life-sized animatronic robot in the exact image of Warhol.
+The Andy Warhol Robot would then be able to read Warhol's diaries as a theatrical production.
+Warhol was quoted as saying, "I’d like to be a machine, wouldn’t you?"
+This was also made in part by Alvaro Villa, a robotics expert who worked as a Disney Imagineer.

 Personal life

 Allen was married twice: to English literary agent Dorothy Skinner (died 1969 – one son) and Trudy Colmar, who survived him.
 Allen died in Santa Monica, California on 3 May 2000, aged 94.
 He was survived by one son.